Health care reform information for people with changing incomes

 National health reform raises income limits for people who can qualify for help paying for health insurance.
 Individuals and families earning up to 400% of the federal poverty level (FPL) who do not otherwise have access to affordable health insurance from an employer or other program may qualify for a tax credit to lower their monthly premium.
 Here are some examples of the types of household and income levels that are within 400% of the FPL:

 |Family Size||150% Federal Poverty Level||200% Federal Poverty Level||250% Federal Poverty Level||300% Federal Poverty Level||400% Federal Poverty Level|

 You can apply during Open Enrollment and any time of year if you meet certain requirements.

-Need coverage before January 1?
-However, you can get coverage any time of the year if you experience a qualifying event*, are eligible for MassHealth, CMSP, ConnectorCare plans, or would like to purchase a dental plan.
+Open Enrollment closed January 23, 2019, but you can get coverage any time of the year if you experience a qualifying event*, are eligible for MassHealth, CMSP, ConnectorCare plans, or would like to purchase a dental plan.
 Find out more now →

 *Qualifying events include (but are not limited to): adding a dependent through birth or marriage, moving to a new permanent address, or becoming a citizen, national, or lawfully present individual.
 Get more information about qualifying events →

 You can explore the information on this website or call Customer Service at 1-877 MA ENROLL (1-877-623-6765) or TTY: 1-877-623-7773.
 For in-person help, you can work with a Navigator or a Certified Application Counselor at a local hospital or community health center.
 These are people who have been trained to help you apply through the Health Connector.
 For a list of people in your area, got to the Enrollment Assister Search or call Customer Service.